-A few months ago we were reached out to about a new festival coming out that celebrated many things that the axe throwing culture enjoys, axes, craft beer, and music.
+A few months ago we were reached out to about a new festival coming out that celebrated many things that the axe throwing culture enjoys.
 Even more exciting for us, they wanted to have the World Axe Throwing League involved to run the tournament!
 So After reading through proposals and phone conversations with Ryan Colby, the organizer of Axe Fest, and his background running much larger events such as Tokenfest, we decided to jump on board as a sponsor of the event.
 Eager to give you all something new and exciting, our sponsorship agreement was meant to solidify us as a key sponsor for the event while running the axe throwing tournament.
 As you know we have been hard at work bringing bigger, better axe throwing events this year for all and so this was right up that alley.

 When the event started to be released online, unsurprisingly, the awesome axe throwing community found it quickly and were chomping at the bit for more information.
 Not wanting to count our chickens before they hatch, we originally had not made an official comment about our involvement with Axe Fest.
 We finally announced that we would be a key sponsor of Axe Fest to run the axe throwing portion of the event.

 For the past few weeks, WATL has been working to promote this event and tried to get more information from the Axe Fest organizer so we can start making major moves.
 We became very concerned when we started request for insurance information and location confirmation.
 After several unanswered emails asking for updates, insurance, confirmation of facilities, we finally got an answer that we had hoped not to hear.

 Yesterday evening, we were informed that the organizers of Axe Fest have decided to shut down the event.